research

 Practice-based research investigating how bodily impulse relocates through material action, digital reactivation, and temporal looping

-The indexes below describe the components of the research system—material actions (A), residue reactivations (B), loop behaviors (C), and bound-set types (D).
-They are not individual works, but parameters that define how impulse is carried and altered through repetition.
-The research operates through a repeatable system in which bodily material actions generate residues that are digitally reactivated and structured through temporal loop conditions.
-Individual works function as controlled runs within this system, allowing specific behaviors of matter, mediation, and time to be observed rather than resolved.
+The indexes below outline the research system: material actions (A), residue reactivations (B), loop behaviors (C), and bound-set types (D).
+These are not individual works, but parameters that define how impulse is carried, transformed, and repeated.
+The research operates through a repeatable system in which bodily actions generate material residues that are digitally reactivated and shaped through temporal loops.
+Individual works function as controlled runs within this system, allowing behaviors of matter, mediation, and time to be observed rather than resolved.

 A: Point Zero — Cast Baseline Set